 Murphy said it will take a sustained effort to wipe out the current disparities Blacks, Hispanics and other minorities face because these inequities have continued in the state and country since the nation’s founding.

 “We’re in year 402 since slavery came to North America’s shores and we’re decades through the debris and impacted lives from the ‘War on Drugs,'” Murphy said.
 “So it’s not going to be one [step].
 It won’t be overnight and it won’t be one item.
 It will be a series of a lot of steps.”

-Murphy said some of those steps will be taken through a “second chance” agenda, some which has already taken place with those on probation and parole receiving the right to vote and expungement of records for those committing low-end drug offenses, which overwhelmingly involves Blacks and Latinos.
+Murphy said some of those steps will be taken through a “second chance” agenda, some of which have already taken place with those on probation and parole receiving the right to vote and expungement of records for those committing low-end drug offenses, which overwhelmingly involves Blacks and Hispanics.
 He said those expungements are now at 400,000 individuals.

-“Its investments in education in all communities at a record level,” Murphy said.
-“Its investments in more affordable housing, which has been a hallmark of our budget.”
+“Its investments in education in all communities are at a record level,” Murphy said.
+“Its investments in more affordable housing has been a hallmark of our budget.”

-Before taking questions, Murphy talked about establishing a Wealth Disparity Task Force as one way of addressing some of the disparity challenges facing minorities.
+Before taking questions, Murphy talked about establishing a Wealth Disparity Task Force as one way of addressing some of the challenges on disparity facing minorities.

 On Sept.
-14, Murphy signed an executive order creating the task force, which will work towards combatting long-standing wealth gaps based on race and ethnicity.
+14, Murphy signed an executive order creating the task force, which will work towards combating long-standing wealth gaps based on race and ethnicity.